abdolence/circe-tagged-adt-codec-scala3/README.md

 sealed trait TestEvent

-//@JsonAdt annotation is required if you'd like to specify JSON type field value yourself.
+//@JsonAdt annotation is required only if you'd like to specify JSON type field value yourself.
 // Otherwise it would be the class name

 @JsonAdt("my-event-1")